Biela's Comet

-Biela's Comet or Comet Biela (official designation: 3D/Biela) was a periodic Jupiter-family comet first recorded in 1772 by Montaigne and Messier and finally identified as periodic in 1826 by Wilhelm von Biela.
+Biela's Comet or Comet Biela (official designation: 3D/Biela) was a Jupiter-family comet first recorded in 1772 by Montaigne and Messier and finally identified as periodic in 1826 by Wilhelm von Biela.
 It was subsequently observed to split in two and has not been seen since 1852.
-As a result, it is currently considered to have been destroyed, although remnants have survived for some time as a meteor shower, the Andromedids.
+As a result, it is currently thought to have been destroyed.
+Remnants have survived as a meteor shower, the Andromedids.

+The comet was first recorded on 8 March 1772 by Jacques Leibax Montaigne; During the same apparition, it was independently discovered by Charles Messier.
+The comet was also recorded in 1805 by Jean-Louis Pons, but was not recognized as the same object at the time.

+Observational history

 Discovery

-The comet was first recorded on 8 March 1772 by Jacques Leibax Montaigne; during the same apparition it was independently discovered by Charles Messier.
-It was also recorded in 1805 by Jean-Louis Pons, but was not recognized as the same object.
-Around 9 December 1805 comet Biela passed about 0.0366 AU from Earth.
+Around 9 December 1805, Comet Biela passed about 0.0366 AU from Earth.
 After the 1805 apparition a number of attempts were made by Gauss (1806) and Bessel (1806) to calculate a definitive orbit.
 Gauss and Olbers both noted a similarity between the 1805 and 1772 comets but they were not able to prove a link.